funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 {{<  /box  >}}

 ## Communication in MCP
-By now, we now MCP is way to standardize the way we interact with LLMs and APIs.
+By now, we know MCP is way to standardize the way we interact with LLMs and APIs.
 But how does it actually work?
 The communication in MCP is done using JSON-RPC 2.0 to exchange messages.
 MCP uses a request-response model, where the client sends a request to the server and waits for a response.
 The request and response messages are formatted as JSON objects, which makes it easy to parse and process them.

 MCP supports multiple transport mechanisms like:
 1. **STDIO Transport**: This is the default transport mechanism used by MCP.
 It allows the client and server to communicate using standard input and output streams.
 This is useful for local development and testing.
 2. **HTTP with SSE Transport**: This transport mechanism allows the client and server to communicate over HTTP.
 This is useful for remote communication and integration with web applications.

 As an AI agent, it needs to communicate and transfer different kinds of messages too.
 MCP supports different types of messages like:
 1. **Request**: This message is sent by the client to the server to request a specific action or information.
 It contains the method name, parameters, and an ID to identify the request.
 ```
 interface Request {